lyfenwebos/RocketChat2MatterMost/index.md

 - teamname - Team name in MatterMost where channel is located;
 - channelname - Channel name in which history will be imported;
 - rcuid - rc_uid Cookie;
 - rctoken - rc_token Cookie;

-- After you finish with variables, Run Programm
+After you finish with variables, Run Programm

 ### Importing Chat History into MatterMost Channel
 - Copy ***all contents*** of **outputdir** in a directory you mentioned in **importdir**
 - Go to root directory of mattermost (default `/opt/mattermost`) **Notice**: Personally suggesting to disable Bleeve(System Console>Experimental>Bleeve>false), stop MatterMost, do config backup (`cp /opt/mattermost/config/config.json /opt/mattermost/config/config.json.bck`) and do server backup.
 - Run validation command `sudo -u mattermost bin/mattermost import bulk /path/to/data.jsonl --validate`
-- If successful, then you can apply it
+If successful, then you can apply it
 - `sudo -u mattermost bin/mattermost import bulk /path/to/data.jsonl --apply`
-- If no errors reported
+If no errors reported, start MatterMost, Go to System Console > Web Server > Purge All Caches, restart application.
+- Check Channel history.

 ## TODO
 - Change the way reactions are selected.
 Needs something better.